 While its award chart offers some pretty decent rates for getting to Europe and back, the fees it charges on award tickets are exorbitant.
 You can expect to pay $500 or more for just an economy roundtrip ticket flying in and out of London-Heathrow.
 That’s just not worth it.

 Luckily, there are some incredible partnerships where you can save a ton of miles by booking with Virgin Atlantic, with far more reasonable fees.
 Add in this transfer bonus from American Express, and it’s a no-brainer.
-You can transfer points to a Virgin Atlantic account from all three major banks as well as Marriott.
+You can transfer points to a Virgin Atlantic account from Amex, Chase, and Citi as well as Marriott.
 All of them, including American Express, transfer on a 1:1 basis.

 One reminder: Despite the type of credit cards Delta uses, American Express Membership Rewards points are different than Delta SkyMiles.
 Read up below on how to earn these valuable – and transferrable – points.